toddheasley/downer/README.md

 ### Acknowledgments

-`EditorView` is my own design, so far, but I cribbed a lot of the "how" from the impressively complete, functionally adjacent [MarkupEditor](https://github.com/stevengharris/MarkupEditor) by [Steve Harris.](https://github.com/stevengharris)
+`EditorView` is my own design, so far, but I cribbed a lot of the "how" from the super complete, functionally adjacent [MarkupEditor](https://github.com/stevengharris/MarkupEditor) by [Steve Harris.](https://github.com/stevengharris)

 ## Command-Line Interface